analyticalworkflows/TeachingMaterials/classes/LLMs/notes/llm-lesson-plan.md

 ### 1. Introduction to LLMs (10 minutes)
 - Brief history of AI development
 - Distinction between Machine Learning and Deep Learning

+Artificial Intelligence (AI) is very a broad term, but generally it deals with intelligent machines.

+Machine Learning (ML) is a subfield of AI that specifically focuses on pattern recognition in data.
-  - Machine Learning: Algorithms that learn from data without explicit programming
+Algorithms that learn from data without explicit programming.
+Once you recognize a pattern, you can apply that pattern to new observations.

-  - Deep Learning: Subset of ML using neural networks with multiple layers
+Deep Learning - subset of ML relies on neural networks with many layers.
+Focused on unstructured data, which includes text and images.

+Large Language Models (LLMs) deal with text specifically.

 ### 2. Core LLM Concepts (20 minutes)